-The gateras had a few advantages that made them an economic threat.
-First, as Native women, they were exempt from paying taxes to the Spanish government.
+The gateras had some advantages that made them an economic threat to the pulperos.
+First, as Indigenous women, they were exempt from paying taxes to the Spanish government.
 Second, as street peddlers, they did not have to pay licensing fees to the city council.
 These first two advantages meant that the gateras could sell their goods at lower prices than the pulperos, attracting more business.
 Third, the gateras were legally entitled to the free services of a Spanish attorney to represent them in any court cases.
-This so-called Defender of the Indians was usually a much better attorney than any the pulperos could afford to hire.
-Finally, the gateras were a useful market tool for Spanish landholders and merchants—they allowed the Spanish elite to avoid paying sales tax.
-Technically this was illegal, because gateras were only supposed to sell items grown by Native communities, but enough people made money this way that the city council turned a blind eye.
+This so-called “Defender of the Indians” was usually a much better attorney than any the pulperos could afford to hire.
+Finally, the gateras sold the goods of the Spanish elite without paying sales tax.
+Technically this was illegal, because gateras were only supposed to sell items grown by Indigenous communities, but enough people made money this way that the city council turned a blind eye.

 By the early 1600s the markets of Quito were dominated by gateras.

 By 1666 the pulperos were desperate.
 They made a third appeal to the Spanish government, warning it that if the gateras were not restricted, then the pulperos would be forced out of business.
 Again, the gateras worked together to defend their interests and called on the Defender of the Indians to represent them in court.
 This time, the government tried to please both parties.
 It ruled that the gateras could sell any consumable product except silk, Spanish clothing, beef, soap, and salt.
 No one was happy with this outcome.
 The pulperos were frustrated that the ruling solidified the gateras’ right to legitimately sell a wide variety of products, and they immediately contested the decision.